nvi-inc/fs-vgos/fs-vgos.md

 devices are working, but before the more detailed pre-experiment checks.
 This allows any issues with getting the modules mounted resolved as soon as possible.
 However, these steps can be done as part of the making the test recording if that is preferred.
+All commands are entered into the FS unless otherwise noted.

 1. This is to help with debugging, display and clear the Mark 6 message
     queue: